Infinidat/infi.projector/README.md

 ### Releasing versions

 As we mentioned earlier, we use gitflow's branching model and versioning scheme.
-However, there's a little for to in releasing versions than just running one `git-flow` command:
+However, there's a little more to do when releasing versions than just running one `git-flow` command:

 * You need to find out the latest version number, and advance on top of it
 * You need to bump the version-related files in the source